Skip to Content

 Take The Next Step Toward A Safer Workplace

 You do not have to accept harassment as part of your job.
-If you are dealing with offensive comments, unwanted advances, retaliation, or other conduct that is making work unbearable, talking with a workplace harassment lawyer can help you understand your options and regain a sense of control.
+If you are dealing with offensive comments, unwanted advances, retaliation, or other conduct that is making work unbearable, talking with a workplace harassment lawyer can help you understand your options and move toward a safer future.

 At Phillips & Associates, PLLC, we represent workers only in harassment, discrimination, retaliation, and pregnancy discrimination cases, and we work on a no-fee guarantee unless compensation is secured.
-Our team is ready to listen to what has been happening, explain how the law may apply, and discuss possible paths forward in a confidential setting.
+Our team is ready to listen to what has been happening, explain how the law may apply, and discuss possible paths forward in a confidential setting with a workplace harassment attorney who is firmly on your side.

 To speak with our team about your situation, call (866) 229-9441 or contact us online today.